Our Program at Brush Creek Academy

 The key to the success of Teen Challenge is the spiritual component.
 Brush Creek Academy students attend daily classes where they are taught Teen Challenge curriculum.
 Class topics include Anger & Personal Rights, Successful Christian Living and Growing Through Failure as well as many other character-building subjects.
 The students attend a local church on Sunday and attend chapels at Brush Creek throughout the week.
 Each student is required to complete course work that address specific issues the student may be struggling within his life.

 Brush Creek Academy Staff and Administration are committed to ensuring that students understand God’s love, forgiveness and His ability to restore relationships.
 Our staff are deeply involved in the daily mentorship of students.
-Each boy is assigned a staff advisor to meet with regularly to discuss needs, goals and areas of personal growth.
+Each boy is assigned a staff mentor to meet with regularly to discuss needs, goals and areas of personal growth.
 The relationships built through this process continue throughout their stay at BC and beyond.
-Staff advisors also stay in contact with parents in order to keep them updated and involved with the process.
+Staff mentors also stay in contact with parents in order to keep them updated and involved with the process.
 We believe that parental involvement through this process of healing is highly important.

 The goal of Brush Creek is to help boys establish and grow in a relationship with God.
 Students are encouraged to learn how to make good boundaries and choices in life as well as learning self-discipline.
 We believe that through the commitment of staff, the structured and loving environment, and most of all Jesus Christ, that Brush Creek is helping put HOPE WITHIN REACH!